ddnexus/pagy/docs/extras/searchkick.md

 ==- `Pagy.new_from_searchkick(results, vars={})`

-This constructor accepts a `Searchkick::Results` as the first argument, plus the usual optional variable hash.
-It sets the `:items`, `:page` and `:count` pagy variables extracted/calculated out of it.
+This constructor accepts a `Searchkick::Results` as the first argument, plus the optional pagy variables.
+It automatically sets the `:items`, `:page` and `:count` pagy variables extracted/calculated out of it.

 ==- `pagy_searchkick(pagy_search_args, vars={})`

 This method is similar to the generic `pagy` method, but specialized for Searchkick. (see the [pagy doc](/docs/api/backend.md#pagycollection-varsnil))

-It expects to receive `YourModel.pagy_search(...)` result and returns a paginated response.
+It expects to receive `YourModel.pagy_search(...)` result and returns the paginated response.

 ==- `pagy_searchkick_get_vars(array)`